 Julie had packed a bag of June's clothing and toilet articles the day before.
 These were left in the garage overnight for Dan and Diane to transfer to their car when they arrived in the morning.

 June did not know that when she left home, she would not be returning.

 Our son Dave does not normally cry but that evening as he was assisting Khim massage June’s feet and legs, he was wiping away the tears knowing it was his Mom’s last night at home.

-(Photo lower right - June Berg with granddaughter Gretchen Berg at Champps Restaurant on that last evening of 15 March 2005.)
+(Photo lower right - June and granddaughter Gretchen - Champps Restaurant - last evening -15 March 2005)

 There continued much mental pain and suffering by the family and for June as she struggled with accepting the Wellstead of Rogers, a strange place, as her new residence.
 The Wellstead had requested no visitors or contact for June during the first week until she became adjusted to her new surroundings (In hindsight, I question the wisdom of this procedure after seeing the absence of such a procedure in other similar facilities.)

 Our son Dan was depressed on the day following June’s move to the Wellstead.
 He was concerned that she would always somehow remember that he was the one to leave or abandon her at the Wellstead.